VeriFIT/mata/docs/src/core.rst

 Concepts
 --------
-What a transition relation has to provide for ``mata::AutomatonBase`` to work over it, plus the key vocabulary the relation itself needs — which symbols a key denotes, and where a level's reserved keys begin.
+What a transition relation has to provide for ``mata::AutomatonBase`` to work over it, plus the key vocabulary the relation itself needs: where a level's reserved keys begin.

 .. doxygenfile:: core/concepts.hh